 Professor of Psychiatry, Director of Behavioral Services and Behavioral Sciences

-Dr. Hall received his doctorate in psychology from the University of London and has been a Board Certified Behavior Analyst since 2002.
+Dr. Hall received his doctorate in psychology from the University of London and has been a board-certified behavior analyst since 2002.
 His research interests include understanding the complex interplay between genetic and psychosocial factors underlying behavioral symptomatology in children with genetic syndromes.
 Scott became interested in Fragile X while working on his PhD tracking the early development of behavioral issues in children with intellectual disabilities.
-His study sample included a young boy with fragile X who would bite his hand when he became anxious, and this led to his long-time efforts to understand better how behavioral interventions can contribute to treatment for fragile X syndrome.
+His study sample included a young boy with Fragile X who would bite his hand when he became anxious, and this led to his long-time efforts to understand better how behavioral interventions can contribute to treatment for Fragile X syndrome.
 Scott is a fan of rock music and loves to travel.

 Tracy Jordan, PhD